mn-munoz/startup/README.md

 ## Technologies

-- HTML
-- CSS
-- Javascript
-- Service
+- HTML: Uses correct HTML structure.
+Includes two pages: one for login and one including the character login (this might change in the future)
+- CSS: Uses valid CSS and preferably will include a responsive design
+- Javascript: Provides login, complex design things that cannot be done with pure css, and backend endpoints. (this might change in the future)
+- Service: Backend endpoitns for:
+    * Login
 - DB/Login
--
+- React

 ## HTML